bruno-lombardi/nestjs-starter-graphql-postgres-acl/README.md

 ```

 ## Test
-Testing hits the database for now, so make sure you are running a local Postgres database, which you can configure inside [src/mock-env.ts](src/mock-env.ts).
-The properties you define there you overwrite `process.env` variables, which is how the [ConfigService](src/config/services/config.service.ts) loads configuration.
+Testing hits the database, so make sure you are running a local Postgres database, which you can configure in a `.test.env` file, it is better if your test db is different of your development db.
+Check [ConfigService](src/config/services/config.service.ts) file to see what properties you can define.

 ```bash
 # unit tests
 $ yarn run test